BIATeam/BIADocs/docs/60-Migration/33-V5 TO Vnext.md

 }
 ```

+### CS projects packages references
+Keep your packages references into your `.csproj`, they will be modified by the migration script on the next steps

 ## Front Manual Steps
 ### Full code Index Component
 For your full code `feature-index.component.html`, you will have to add into the `.ts` the following method :